Quito in 5 Days

 Iglesia de Santo Domingo

-We round off our morning in the Iglesia de Santo Domingo; highlight – a colour changing virgin.
+We round the day off in the Iglesia de Santo Domingo; highlight – a colour changing virgin.
 It’s safe to say that we are all churched out, so we return to our hotel.

 Iglesia de Santo Domingo